The 5 Most Unusual Constructions in the World

 Lotus Temple, India

 The flower-like shaped lotus stamp can be seen in New Delhi, the capital of India.
-Lotus Temple considered the mother temple of the Indian subcontinent, can be visited by people of all religions.
+Lotus Temple is the mother temple of the Indian subcontinent, and people of all religions can visit it.
 Inspired by lotus flower architecture Fariborz Sahba, this beautiful building was designed by India and opened in 1986.

 The free-standing petals are the main attraction of this temple, which is prefabricated by rocks.
 The entire temple was made of marble, dolomite, and cement.
 The central hall of the Lotus Temple, which can hold 2500 people simultaneously, has nine huge doors.